benjaminion/upgrading-ethereum-book/src/book.md

   - Forkful chains use a fork choice rule, and sometimes undergo reorganisations.
   - In a "safe" protocol, nothing bad ever happens.
   - In a "live" protocol, something good always happens.
+  - No practical protocol can be always safe and always live.

 </div>